xcore/sc_spi/module_spi_slave/doc/hw.rst

 XK-1A
 +++++

-The reccomended method for evaluating the slave can be evaluated using the XK-1A.
-This uses port loopbacks.
-The same could be achieved using the Slicekit, however it would be necessary to solder headers onto the Core Board and then use these to replicate the loopbacks use in the XK-1A demo.
+The recommended method for evaluating the slave is on the XK-1A, using port loopbacks.
+The same could be achieved using the Slicekit, however it would be necessary to solder headers onto the Core Board and then use these to replicate the loopbacks used in the XK-1A demo.

+The demo application can also be run on the xCORE Simulator, without requiring a hardware development kit.

 Demonstration Applications
 --------------------------